-Artichoke’s design team designed all of the architectural moulding detail throughout the Villa, including the windows, skirting, architraves and this kitchen fireplace which we had made in Pietra Serena sandstone by local Italian stone masons.
+Artichoke’s design team designed all of the architectural moulding detail throughout the Villa, including the windows, skirting, architraves and the kitchen fireplace which we had made in Pietra Serena sandstone by local Italian stonemasons.

-A wrought iron spit for roasting meats over the open fire was designed by us and made by an English blacksmith.
+A wrought iron spit for roasting meats over the open fire was designed by Artichoke and made by an English blacksmith.

 The open shelves to the left and right of the Wolf range are in limestone.